ctohm/edge-resizer/docs/conversion.md

 ### Supported input formats

-As stated elsewhere, Edge-Resizer delegates to [**images.weserv.nl**](https://images.weserv.nl/)'s API, and because of that, we're able to read from [quite a few formats](https://github.com/weserv/images/issues/105#issuecomment-327497304) including, but not limited to, JPG, PNG, AVIF, GIF, TIFF, PDF, SVG, ICO, WEBP.
+As stated elsewhere, (but we can't stress it enough) Edge-Resizer delegates to [**images.weserv.nl**](https://images.weserv.nl/)'s API, and because of that, we're able to read from [quite a few formats](https://github.com/weserv/images/issues/105#issuecomment-327497304) including, but not limited to, JPG, PNG, AVIF, GIF, TIFF, PDF, SVG, ICO, WEBP.

 The following formats can be safely read, but you cannot use them as output: